-- The installation must use the integral cellular communicator, which sends events over Cellular Data Network to the compatible Sur-Gard System I/II/III/IV/5 receiver. - The communicationpath supervision window is set to 180s with 90s heartbeat and the compromise detection takes place within 3 minutes.
+- The installation must use the integral cellular communicator, which sends events over Cellular Data Network to the compatible Sur-Gard System I/II/III/IV/5 receiver. - The communication path supervision window is set to 180 seconds with a 90-second heartbeat and the compromise detection takes place within 3 minutes.
 The panel is using encrypted line security AES256.
-NIST certificate A2354. - Wireless Supervision window shall be enabled and set to 4 hours. - Open/Closing acknowledgment shall be enabled. - For ULC-S304 compliant installations also using the Wi-Fi connection, ensure Power fornetwork equipment such as hubs, switches, routers, servers, modems, etc., is backed up or powered by an uninterruptible power supply (UPS), standby battery or the control unit, capable of facilitating 24 h standby. - The entry delay shall not exceed 60s (UL) and 60s (ULC Security Level II). - The exit delay shall not exceed 60s (UL) and 45s (ULC Security Level II). - (1) Note: For UL certified Commercial Burglary Central Station applications the IQ Pro provides an acknowledgment signal to the user interface to confirm that a normal closing signal has been received once the system has been armed.
+NIST certificate A2354. - Wireless Supervision window shall be enabled and set to 4 hours. - Open/Closing acknowledgment shall be enabled. - For ULC-S304 compliant installations also using the Wi-Fi connection, ensure Power for network equipment such as hubs, switches, routers, servers, modems, etc., is backed up or powered by an uninterruptible power supply (UPS), standby battery or the control unit, capable of facilitating 24 h standby. - The entry delay shall not exceed 60 seconds (UL) and 60 seconds (ULC Security Level II). - The exit delay shall not exceed 60 seconds (UL) and 45 seconds (ULC Security Level II). - (1) Note: For UL certified Commercial Burglary Central Station applications the IQ Pro provides an acknowledgment signal to the user interface to confirm that a normal closing signal has been received when the system has been armed.
 The device causes an audible indication at the keypad (8 rapid beeps), when it receives the acknowledgment signal transmitted from the monitoring station compatible receiver.